HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 # How To Use the Structure and Rigor of RCTs (Randomized Clinical Trials) to ship AI better, safer, and faster

-## Summary

-We ship AI faster when we borrow fundamental habits from RCTs: a single primary question, pre-specifying the evaluation of the models, and monitoring the harms.

 ## Overview

 This document looks at parallels between randomized controlled trials (RCTs) in drugs (or say interventions) development - something I have spent years doing - and ethical, responsible AI system design.
 Although these domains may appear very different at first glance, they are not.
 As I found out while working in AI and product development in AI - they share a deep, structural resemblance, which is why it occurred to me that if we followed a "Checklist" of designing and implementing a great RCT (as we had to do during every clinical trial throughout my career) it would be immensely useful in executing a great AI project as well.